Phone-GWP-group

 How the packaging tax may affect your business

-The UK Government has made it clear that only importers and manufacturers of plastic packaging will be liable for the plastic packaging tax, and not end users.
+The UK government has made it clear that only importers and manufacturers of plastic packaging will be liable for the Plastic Packaging Tax, and not end users.
 So you could be forgiven for thinking that this will not affect your business.

 This is likely to be incorrect, however.